Ebor Betting – Ebor Festival 2021

 With many Ebor Festival runners in the race then it’s proved a graveyard race for punters in recent years.
-However, with the Ebor Handicap being a very popular betting race then there are many Ebor Festival bookmaker offers to take advantage of for punters.
+However, the Ebor Handicap is still a very popular betting race.

 The Ebor Handicap is also sponsored by leading bookmaker Skybet.
 They are also worth checking out in the build-up to the race as they tend to have more Ebor offers than most.

 The Ebor Festival history is plentiful.
 The fixture’s name is shortened from ‘Eboracum’, which is the Roman name for York – the racecourse that stages the Ebor Festival each year.